Q1ngX1/GuYueTransformer/README.md

 ## About

-This is an modified version of [Music Transformer](https://github.com/gwinndr/MusicTransformer-Pytorch)
+This is a modified version of [Music Transformer](https://github.com/gwinndr/MusicTransformer-Pytorch)

 ## Generated Music: